 Dmitry Chudakov studied at the Lomonosov Moscow State University (MSU).
 Since 2000 Dr Chudakov has been working at the Shemyakin & Ovchinnikov Institute of Bioorganic Chemistry of the Russian Academy of Sciences (IBCH RAS), where he received his PhD and Doctor of Science degrees in 2003 and 2011, respectively.
-In 2008 he became Head of the Laboratory of Genomics of Adaptive Immunity in IBCH RAS.
+In 2017 he became Head of the Department of Genomics of Adaptive Immunity in IBCH RAS.
 Since 2013, Dmitry has also held a position of Head of the Research group Adaptive Immunity at Central European Institute of Technology in the Czech Republic.
 In addition he worked at Evrogen JSC (a well-known Russian biotechnology company), and in 2016 he founded MiLaboratory LLC company that is currently a Skolkovo Innovation Center resident.

 Dmitry’s research and innovation activities include, among others, development of molecular tools for the basic and biomedical studies, as well development of new methods to identify PCR and sequencing errors and analyze high-throughput sequencing data.
 His current focus of interest is the role of clonal T cell and B cell populations in autoimmunity and cancer, DNA technologies and software development for the quantitative analysis of individual T cell receptor and antibody repertoires in health and disease.